How to implement Generative User Interfaces with LangGraph¶

 };

-// Emit UI elements with associated AI message
+// Emit UI elements associated with the AI message

 ui.push({ name: "weather", props: weather }, { message: response });